Patrick Mackay: Early life

 Mackay was born at Park Royal Hospital, now known as Central Middlesex Hospital in London.
 He grew up with his parents and sisters in Dartford, Kent.
-His parents were Harold Mackay, a Scottish accountant, and Marion Mackay, a woman of creole descent from Guyana.
+His parents were Harold Mackay, a Scottish accountant, and Marion Mackay, a woman of Creole descent from Guyana.
 His two sisters were born later in 1954 and 1957.

-As a child, Mackay was a frequent victim of physical abuse at the hands of his father.
-Mackay would perform poorly on his academic grades, bully his younger classmates and frequently have tantrums.
+As a child, Mackay was a frequent victim of physical abuse by his father.
+Mackay performed poorly academically, bullied his younger classmates and frequently had tantrums.
 A classmate would later describe Mackay as "like a little terrorist" who physically attacked other pupils.
 He also engaged in cruelty to animals and often tore the wings off birds.

-When Mackay was ten years old, Harold (his father) died from a heart attack on his way to work – the result of complications of alcoholism and a weak heart.
+When Mackay was ten years old, Harold died from a heart attack on his way to work; the result of complications of alcoholism and a weak heart.
 His last words to his son were, "Remember to be good".
 Mackay was supposedly unable to come to terms with the loss of his father, telling people Harold was still alive and keeping a photograph of him on his person.
 He did not go to the funeral in Scotland based on his mother's recommendation.

 Later, he assumed the role of 'father figure' within the family, beating his mother and sisters.
 Mackay's mother eventually moved the family to Gravesend from Dartford, but family life did not improve and the police were called to the home as frequently as four times a week.
 He was prone to extreme tantrums and fits of anger, beating his mother and sister.
 He also attempted to kill a boy younger than himself, and later said he would have succeeded had he not been restrained.
-At 15, Mackay was diagnosed as a psychopath by a psychiatrist, Dr Leonard Carr, who predicted he would grow up to become a "cold, psychopathic killer."
+At 15, Mackay was diagnosed as a psychopath by a psychiatrist, Leonard Carr, who predicted he would grow up to become a "cold, psychopathic killer."
 He was removed from his family home on eighteen occasions between the ages of 12 and 22 and put into various specialist schools, institutions and prisons.
 One of his teachers at a specialist school described him as "a potential murderer of women".
 In October 1968, Mackay was committed to Moss Side Hospital, Liverpool, as a diagnosed psychopath.
 He was released in 1972.

 Crimes in adulthood

 As he entered adulthood, Mackay developed a fascination with Nazism, calling himself "Franklin Bollvolt the First" and filling his flat with Nazi memorabilia.
-He lived in London and frequently abused drugs and alcohol.
+He lived in London and frequently abused drugs including alcohol.